The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles

 The 1991 Church shootout

-• This gun battle included laying down suppression fire in a defensive manner; offensive shooting on the move; walking and running, and skip shooting underneath cars.
+• This gun battle included laying down suppression fire in a defensive manner; offensive shooting on the move; walking and running and skip shooting underneath cars.

-• The F.B.I. statistics say that officer involved shootings last anywhere from one half of a second (0.5) to one and a half seconds (1.5.)
+• The F.B.I. statistics say that officer-involved shootings last anywhere from one-half of a second (0.5) to one and a half seconds (1.5.)
 This one was a major running gun battle/shootout.

-• Regarding weapons, the worst two sounds you would here is ‘A bang when you’re expecting a click’ (accidental discharge,) or a ‘click when you’re expecting a bang.’
+• Regarding weapons, the worst two sounds you would hear are ‘A bang when you’re expecting a click’ (accidental discharge,) or a ‘click when you’re expecting a bang.’
 I experienced the click.
 All the while the suspects’ rounds were being fired at me, I was out of rounds, and I had to reload another magazine into my pistol.
 It was like a monster in a movie that wouldn’t go away.

 • There was a time when the suspect was as close as 6 feet from me, while he was still shooting at me.
-Only because of the grace of God, was I not struck with any bullets.
+Only because of the mercies of God, was I not struck with any bullets.

 • The glass fragments in my eyes (from the vehicles) were distorting my view.